7Ji/orangepi5-archlinuxarm/README.md

 None of the `*.img` releases would resize the root partition on boot, if you want the remaining space be taken, you'll need to resize by yourself, either before booting (recommended) or after booting (dangerous).
 Do so on Linux with `fdisk` deleting old -> creating new not earsing ext4 signature -> `e2fsck -f` -> `resize2fs`.

 ## Optional: Kernel selection
-The images pack four different kernel packages:
+The images pack two different kernel packages:
 - [linux-aarch64-rockchip-rk3588-bsp5.10-orangepi-git](https://github.com/7Ji-PKGBUILDs/linux-aarch64-rockchip-rk3588-bsp5.10-orangepi-git), which tracks directly Orange Pi's BSP 5.10 kernel tree, _5.10.160 as of writing_, is the default kernel to boot, it's stable and ready to use.
 - [linux-aarch64-rockchip-bsp6.1-joshua-git](https://github.com/7Ji-PKGBUILDs/linux-aarch64-rockchip-bsp6.1-joshua-git), which tracks Joshua Reik's [BSP 6.1 kernel tree](https://github.com/Joshua-Riek/linux-rockchip), with [Hüseyin BIYIK](https://github.com/hbiyik)'s panthor backport, _6.1.75 as of writing_, is recommended if you want both stability and kind-of cutting edge features.
-- [linux-aarch64-7ji](https://github.com/7Ji-PKGBUILDs/linux-aarch64-7ji), which tracks mostly mainline, but with [a few of my patches](https://github.com/7Ji/linux) applied, _6.9.6 as of writing_, is recommended if you want stable mainline releases.

 The booting configration `/boot/extlinux/extlinux.conf` (`extlinux/extlinux.conf` in the boot partition, 3rd on disk if you're using `*.img` releases) should look like this in a new installation: